SymbioticLab/Oort/training/README.md

 # Kuiper-Training

 This folder contains scripts and instructions for reproducing the FL training experiments in our OSDI '21 paper.
+***Note that the performance of model training (both accuracy and time-to-accuracy performance) often shows certain variations.
+We report the mean value over 5 runs for each experiment in our paper.***

 # Preliminary